 Required syllabus statements are available.

 Since July, Stony Brook faculty and staff have been updating their vaccination records in SOLAR, and students were required to show proof of vaccination and produce a negative COVID test prior to moving into residential housing.
 In addition, all students, regardless of vaccination status, will be subjected to testing.
 Additionally, there is a New York state mandate that all state employees must be vaccinated by Labor Day or be subject to weekly testing.
 Vaccination rates among our entire campus population are quite high.
-As of this month, 87 percent of all registered students and 68 percent of healthcare employees in patient-facing roles have submitted documentation to prove they were vaccinated.
-Additionally, 67 percent of West Campus employees have reported in SOLAR that they are vaccinated.
-These rates are expected to continue to increase.
+Please see the dashboard for current numbers of vaccinated individuals and more.

 Though it can be tempting to ask others about their vaccination status, it is important to remember that an individual’s health information, including medical history and vaccination status, is a confidential matter and protected under federal privacy laws.

 If you have concerns about your health as you return to classroom instruction, please contact the Office of Equity and Access.

 Most classrooms are fully booked, and there is very little additional availability to move classes around at this point in the semester.
 However, you are welcome to work with your department chair to see if there may be opportunities to move to another space.

 The University is continuously monitoring the health and well-being of our campus population and has extensive plans in place to adjust operations as necessary to protect the health and safety of our community.
 Individual classes may not change modality.
 Courses must be offered in the modality that has been approved by campus curriculum committees, SUNY and the State Department of Education, and in the modality for which students registered.
 Additionally, changing course modality creates equity and accessibility problems for our students.